MaryAnneLee/zero-waste-design/README.md

 Know more about zero waste design.
 Get inspired by the portfolio photos.
 Sign up for workshops.
-Find their social media profiles.
+Find the social media links.
-(To be able to contact with questions on upcoming events.)

 #### Returning visitor goals
-Find up to date workshops to attend.
+Find up to date workshops to sign up for.
-(To be able to contact with questions on upcoming events.)

 ## Design